Malinovv/Role_playing_game/README.md

 ## Credits 🙌

-Dragon Repeller is brought to you by [Your Name].
-Special thanks to the open-source community for their invaluable contributions.
+Dragon Repeller is brought to you by Malinov.
+Special thanks to the freecodecamp.com & open-source community for their invaluable contributions.

 ## License 📜